cksystemsteaching/selfie/README.md

 RISC machines typically feature a few dozen instructions whereas CISC machines may implement hundreds and even thousands of instructions.
 But most RISC instructions are also different from CISC instructions.
 They are usually simpler and more general.
 A RISC instruction typically involves one, maybe two machine words, in contrast to most CISC instructions that are often more complex and specialized.
 Therefore, it usually takes multiple RISC instructions to do what a single CISC instruction does but executing a single RISC instruction is typically faster than executing a CISC instruction.

 RISC was introduced in the 1980s as an alternative to CISC.
 Due to its simpler, more general ISA, RISC has given rise to smaller, less power-hungry processors than CISC and thus has helped shifting the focus away from hardware to software.
 There is generally more freedom in producing efficient RISC code than CISC code yet at the expense of increased code size since more instructions are usually needed with RISC than with CISC.
 By now, virtually all smartphones and watches as well as tablets, and most computers embedded in devices other than computers such as washing machines and cars, are RISC machines while laptops, desktops, and servers are still mostly CISC machines.
+But even that is changing with the latest generation of Apple laptops and desktops that are powered by *ARM* processors which are RISC machines.

 In the end, there are pros and cons to both, RISC and CISC, and there are also hybrids of both, but we avoid that discussion here.
 For us, the simplicity of RISC and the fact that RISC represents, in number of sold CPUs, by far the largest market are important reasons for using the model of a RISC machine here.
 However, while there are many different RISC processors, we chose the RISC-V ISA as inspiration for our model since its specification is an open standard and therefore publicly available.
 Even though an ISA does not tell you how to build a machine, you could build your own RISC-V processor anyway, given the right skills and sufficient resources, without having to pay any licensing fees!
 And people have already started doing just that.